MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/winter_jam_2018.md

 </p>

 I am happy to announce MMD's newest Jam, Winter Jam!
 It tastes like snow!
-Bad jokes aside this is a mod making event that is set to take place on the first two weeks of December.
+Bad jokes aside, this is a mod making event that is set to take place on the first two weeks of December.
 Participants in this event are encouraged to create mods that fit a winter or festive theme.
 Festive can apply to any tradition, event, or religious ceremony that takes place during this time of year.

 Unlike similar events, Winter Jam is a non competitive event.